victorlwt/Race/README.txt

----File Description
->win.py is a file containing code for pick the winner bet.
->Data directory is for storing data from scrapper now in csv format for easier reading for pandas

----To Do
->Build data reader to read the csv
->Build a simple query engine to summarize data

 ---Procedure for using Git
 > git pull origin master # Pull any new update from server to local
 > (Modify code ...)